adrien2p/nestjs-dialogflow/README.md

 `npm i nestjs-dialogflow @nestjs/common @nestjs/core reflect-metadata`

-### Decorators
+### Features

-There is 3 decorators feature provided by the module
+There are 3 decorators provided by the module that allowed you to handle intent/action or pick properties from the response.

 | Name | Usage | behavior |